Vibs21/minimal-angular-app/README.md

 # minimal angular application

+1) npm install
+2) npm run dev

-# important aspects will be updated soon
+# more important things will be updated soon